 Account

 Yep, we’re starting things off easy.
-Your account in Google Analytics is where everything lives.
+Your Google Analytics account is where everything lives.
 This is the top-level folder you arrive at upon logging in.

-A Google user (i.e. user@gmail.com) can have several accounts on Google Analytics but in most cases, a single account is sufficient.
+A Google user (e.g., user@gmail.com) can have multiple Google Analytics accounts, but in most cases a single account is sufficient.

-If you’re handling multiple accounts (e.g., your personal blog and a client’s company website), access to either can be shared across multiple users.
+If you’re handling multiple accounts (e.g., your personal blog and a client’s company website), you can share access to either account with multiple users.

 Pretty standard stuff, thus far.
 Let’s keep it going.